paolagaribay/ShoppingList/README.md

-Group: Javalanche
+# Group: Javalanche

-Members: Paola Garibay, Dwija Parikh,
+Members: Paola Garibay, Dwija Parikh, Ganiyat Alabi, Nathaniel Eveland, Jose Boccalandro

 In this assignment you and your group develop an Alexa Skill for managing a grocery shopping list.
 The main features of the Skill are: